LunarKim/TIL/20180721 _ Studying NLP.md

+**Labeled data** is a group of samples that have been tagged with one or more labels.**Labeling** typically takes a set of unlabeled **data** and augments each piece of that unlabeled **data** with meaningful tags that are informative.

+labeled data는 한 그룹의 이름붙혀진 샘플이다.

 Machine learning is a subset of artificial intelligence in the field of computer science that often uses statistical techniques to give computers the ability to "learn" with data, without being explicitly programmed.